protoarch/angular/libs/ab/README.md

-# lcgroup.core-ab-tests
+# @protoarch.angular/ab

-Fork from original project: https://github.com/adrdilauro/angular-ab-tests
+Fork from original project: <https://github.com/adrdilauro/angular-ab-tests>

 @protoarch.angular/ab is an [angular](https://angular.io/) module that helps you setting up **easily** and **clearly** any AB or multivariate test.

 It will **make your tests easy to debug and understand**, regardless of how complex they are, of how many versions you are setting up, or even of how many concurrent tests you are running.

-### Contents
+## Contents

 - [List of features](#features)
 - [Quick introduction to usage](#usage-in-short)